Sop

 A sop is a piece of bread or toast that is drenched in liquid and then eaten.
 In medieval cuisine, sops were very common; they were served with broth, soup, or wine and then picked apart into smaller pieces to soak in the liquid.
 At elaborate feasts, bread was often pre-cut into finger-sized pieces rather than broken off by the diners themselves.
 The bread or croutons traditionally served with French onion soup, which took its current form in the 18th century, can be considered modern-day sops.

 Etymology

 The word soup is a cognate of sop, both stemming ultimately from the same Germanic source.
-The word is mentioned in the Bible:

-When Jesus had thus said, he was troubled in spirit, and testified, and said, Verily, verily, I say unto you, that one of you shall betray me.
-Then the disciples looked one on another, doubting of whom he spake.
-Now there was leaning on Jesus' bosom one of his disciples, whom Jesus loved.
-Simon Peter therefore beckoned to him, that he should ask who it should be of whom he spake.
-He then lying on Jesus' breast saith unto him, Lord, who is it?
-Jesus answered, He it is, to whom I shall give a sop, when I have dipped it.
-And when he had dipped the sop, he gave it to Judas Iscariot, the son of Simon.